pangucciole/CybersecurityLab/README.md

 quit
 ```

+> [!NOTE]
+>
-**Note:** This spoofing step is possible due to the vulnerable Sendmail server, configured to allow unauthenticated relaying from internal network addresses.
+> This spoofing step is possible due to the vulnerable Sendmail server, configured to allow unauthenticated relaying from internal network addresses.

 ###### Richard POV